Comment on page

 MiGA is a data management and processing system for microbial genomes and metagenomes.
-It's main aim is to provide a uniform system for genome-based taxonomic classification and diversity studies, but its base can be used for other purposes.
+Its main goal is to provide a uniform system for genome-based taxonomic classification and diversity studies, but its base can be used for other purposes.

-MiGA iself doesn't require much, but processing large data collections may require large infrastructures.
+MiGA itself doesn't require much but processing large data collections may require large infrastructures.
 With that in mind, MiGA is designed to support both single machines and cluster infrastructures.

 Once you have installed MiGA, you might want to follow one (or several) of these tutorials to familiarize yourself with the MiGA environment.